MrEmpy/Condor/README.md

 <p align="center"><img src="assets/banner.png"></p>

-<p align="center">Condor is a tool created to help pentesters bypass protections such as AVs/EDRs/XDRs in operating systems.
+<p align="center">Condor is a tool created to help pentesters bypass protections like AVs/EDRs/XDRs in the Windows operating system.
 Condor was developed in Python and has several advantages to help pentesters.</p>

 ## Executable Scan